 Listen to the audio version of this article:

 The word ‘vape’ was listed as the Oxford Dictionary’s word of the year in 2014.
 The definition of the verb means “to inhale and exhale the vapor produced by an electronic cigarette or similar device.”
-Since their inception one decade ago, electronic cigarettes are used by an estimated 9 million US citizens according to the Centers for Disease Control and Prevention.
+It’s been a decade since vape devices were introduced.
+The Centers for Disease Control and Prevention reports that electronic cigarettes are now used by almost 9 million US citizens.

-Additional data from 2014 showed that about half of tobacco users (47-55%) have ever tried an e-cigarette and 22% of recent combustible cigarette smokers now use an e-cigarette.
-In looking at these numbers, it is fair to say that e-cigarettes and vaping are here to stay, hence it is imperative that consumers understand the risk factors and medical data connected to their use.
+Additional data from 2014 showed that about half of tobacco users (47-55%) have tried an e-cigarette.
+22% of recent combustible cigarette smokers now use an e-cigarette.
+In looking at these numbers, it is fair to say that e-cigarettes and vaping are here to stay.
+This make it imperative that consumers understand the risk factors and medical data connected to vaping.

 E-cigarettes mimic traditional cigarettes but are more accurately described as nicotine delivery devices.
 Combustible cigarettes deliver smoke to the lungs whereas e-cigarettes aerosolize a nicotine solution into vapor.
 The nicotine itself is initially extracted from tobacco and then is blended in a solution containing two additional compounds, propylene glycol, and glycerin.
 Vaping involves exposure to fewer carcinogens than smoking by many orders of magnitude, and this is a reason why vaping may be a less harmful alternative than standard tobacco use.